Vincamine/WYLLIE-FANG/README.md

 - Looking for internships then landing a SDE job.

-- With logic and precision, the code conforms,
-  Shaping the future, one line at a time.
+- With logic and precision, the code conforms,\n Shaping the future, one line at a time.
   Each program designed with passion in prime, Building a world where solutions perform.